Sunday, December 26, 2021

 An Abundant Life - A Christmas Story

 Something else really nice happened the other day that is a real Christmas story.
 There’s a very sweet older lady who lives in my neighborhood.
 I run into her all the time, and every time I see her she tells me how beautiful I am.
 It doesn't matter what I'm wearing or how I'm feeling, no matter what she tells me how precious and special I am.
-I’ve been going through some clothing to give away and I like to give things directly to people who need them instead of putting in a drop off box.
+I’ve been going through some clothing to give away and I like to give things directly to people who need them instead of putting them in a drop off box.
 I asked her if she knew anyone who gave away clothing and told her that I had some things I was going through that I wanted to give to someone who could really use them.
 She said she went to the church to look through the clothing they give away, and I asked her if I could just give the things I have to her and that if she couldn't use them she could give them to the church.
 She said she'd be happy to see what I had and to share it with a neighbor if she couldn't use it, that she needed a warm coat and could use some other things and that she has two daughters.
 I put together a big bag and made sure to put in a few warm jackets and a coat, and I dropped the bag off for her on her doorstep.
 There were some pants, a suit, some boots, some dressy and some nice winter ones, some jackets a skirt or two and a dress.
 I was a bit worried that nothing would work for her because she’s really tiny, much shorter than I am, but when I heard from her after she tried everything on she said she loved it all, and when I saw her she was ecstatic!
-She said she loved everything her daughters loved the clothes she didn’t take.
+She said she loved everything and her daughters loved the clothes she didn’t take.
 They are all so happy.
 She said the dress made her feel like she was a little girl again.
 It was really beautiful.
 She told me I outdid myself in choosing things for them, and I told her that’s God.

 And it really is God.
 If you saw her, we’re completely different sizes.
 There’s really no way in the natural world my clothes could fit her, but God has a wonderful way of taking whatever we do and making it work better than we could have imagined.
 Somehow, some way, whatever was in that bag became more than I put into it.